 - saves taxpayer money without raising the cost of disposing of trash for the average household.

-We understand that change is annoying, particularly with something as mundane as disposing of garbage.
+We understand that change can be annoying, particularly with something as mundane as disposing of garbage, and we realize many people do not want to be told what to do with their trash - and that's fine.
 However, in the 44% of Massachusetts municipalities that have adopted this system, solid waste tonnage has been reduced, on average, by over one-third, thereby reducing the expense of trash disposal.
-The current flat-rate permit fee at the Transfer Station is not sustainable against rising costs of disposal, nor is it sustainable environmentally.
+The current flat-rate permit fee at the Transfer Station is not sustainable against the rising costs of disposal, nor is it sustainable environmentally.
+Sustainable Resource Consumption is a goal identified in Weston's Climate Action and Resilience Plan, and this program will help work towards that goal.

 Don't Treat it Like Garbage

-Rethinking what goes into the trash bag or expanding recycling and reduction practices can greatly reduce what is placed in the PAYT bag and reduce the number of bags used.
+Rethinking what goes into the trash bag or expanding recycling and reduction practices can greatly reduce what is placed in the PAYT bag and reduce the number of bags used, thereby lowering your costs.
+A list of all recycling and reduction opportunities can be found in the sidebar on the left of the screen or on the Recycle & Reduce at a Glance (PDF) document.